 Simply put, a near-perfect home theater speaker.

-With a list price of $3300, the SCL-3 is a 91dB efficient in-wall with 110-degree dispersion and superb acoustic measurements.
+The SCL-3 is a 91dB efficient in-wall with 110-degree dispersion and superb acoustic measurements.
 In addition, it’s one of the only compression driver-based speakers that manage to blend high sonic resolution with zero listener fatigue, a testament to JBL's transducer and waveguide design capabilities.

 With Acoustic Frontiers, all it takes is 4 simple steps.

-We'll take the time to understand your unique needs and goals to customize our approach to designing the best audio-video experience for you.
+We'll take the time to understand your unique needs and goals to customize our approach to designing the best experience for you.

 This is where the magic happens and what really makes Acoustic Frontiers stand out.
-Every room is different, and we’ll account for all the elements that impact audio-video performance in your space to ensure you get the best performing system for your budget.
+Every room is different, and we’ll account for all the elements that impact performance in your space to ensure you get the best system for your budget.

 We’ll make the installation process as painless as possible and carefully calibrate your system to optimize performance.